Amsterdam and Paris

 View the Notre-Dame Cathedral.
 Work began in 1163 on a spot that had been a holy shrine since Roman times.
 Over the centuries, the cathedral has been the scene of some of France's most momentous occasions, including the coronation of Napoleon.

-Details: Louvre visit
+Details: Louvre Museum visit

 The world's largest art museum, the Louvre is housed in a Medieval fortress-turned-castle so grand it's worth a tour itself.
 You walk through the 71-foot glass pyramid designed by I.M.
 Pei and added in 1989, and step into another world--one with carved ceilings, deep-set windows, and so many architectural details you could spend a week just admiring the rooms.
 The Mona Lisa is here, as well as the Venus de Milo and Winged Victory (the headless statue, circa 200 BC, discovered at Samothrace).
 The Louvre has seven different departments of paintings, prints, drawings, sculptures and antiquities.
 Don't miss the Egyptian collection, complete with creepy sarcophagi, or the collection of Greek ceramics, one of the largest in the world.
 (Please note the Louvre is closed on Tuesdays.)